Xazax-hun/domains/README.md

 }
 ```

-Running `./domains example.tr --svg` will output the SVG to the standard output.
+Running `./domains example.tr --svg` will output the SVG to the standard output
-Rendering the SVG will produce a visualization of a possible execution of the input program.
+that visualizes an execution trace of the program.
 An execution is defined as a random walk of the control flow graph.

 ## Example output: